MarkWilcock/Generative-AI-Course/10 Introduction.md

 - and perform lots of technical/software tasks: e.g. explain an Excel formula, write Python code.

 ## Multi model models
 Models can take in data and respond in several formats (text, audi, images, video).
-Current examples:
+Current examples include:
-* text to text
 * text to image: such as Open AIs DALL-E, MidJourney
-* image to image
-* image to voice; e.g. OpenAI demos GPT 4o as able to understand facial expressions and respond with a voice  expression emotion
-* text to audio
 * audio to text e.g transcription in Microsoft Teams
-* Text to Video for example, https://openai.com/sora  or Google's Veo
+* text to video for example, https://openai.com/sora  or Google's Veo

 More and more AIs are becoming multi-modal.
 For example, ChatGPT 4o transforms text to text, image to text (it can describe an image), text to image, and text to video.
+OpenAI demos GPT 4o as able to understand facial expressions and respond with a voice  expressing emotion.

 ## Models vs Products
 We interact with a LLM through a user interface (UI) or an application.
 The UI talks directly to the model.
 The UI may provide certain helpful capabilities.
-For example, the ChatGPT web user interface and app keep note of the previous prompts and responses in a conversation and resubmit those with the latest prompt so that the LLM always has the entire conversation history.
+For example, the ChatGPT web user interface keeps note of the previous prompts and responses in a conversation and resubmits those with the latest prompt so that the LLM always has the entire conversation history.

 If needed, we can talk directly with the model, typically using a Python script.
 For example, what do you think this Python snippet does?